Congratulations to Ciaran Dearie Quarry Brea Primary 7 September 2018 GEAAP’s Young Booze [...]

 The service is for anyone over the age of 18, living in the North East of Glasgow who is trying to address an existing alcohol issue and requires support to access appointment or recovery initiatives across Glasgow.

-The service is available seven days a week, including weekends and travel expenses can be covered if required.
+This alcohol support service is available seven days a week, including weekends and travel expenses can be covered if required.

 All mentors receive training, support and supervision and are members of the PVG scheme.